 You can use InfraNodus to compare different text graphs in order to see how the graphs are similar / different from each other.

-In general, there are 3 ways to put the the graphs together:
+In general, there are 3 ways to put the graphs together:

-1. Merging the graphs: you merge a graph to another graph if you click and hold Shift and then select another graph from the menu.
+1. Merging the graphs: you merge a graph to another graph if you click the "merge graphs" button at the left menu.
+You can also click and hold Shift (it has the same behavior).
+Then select another graph from the menu.
 You can then add more graphs to the original one.
 Then you see them all at once.

 2. Comparing the similarities between the graphs.
 In order to do that, click the intersection button in the left menu (it will be highlighted blue) and then choose another graph you want to compare it with from the menu: